519seven/tips-and-tricks/uat.wordpress.md

     1. Administrator login
     1. Administrator access to dashboard
 1. Check Plugins
-    1. Make sure File Manager works
+    1. Advanced File Manager
        1. Upload a new file
        1. Download existing file
-    1. Make sure FileAway works
+    1. FileAway
        1. Visit a page with a shortcode to a file repository that has files in it
+    1. Event Calendar Pro
+       1. Create an event
+       2. Verify event is found on calendar with proper shortcode